 Internal infections are deadly.
 These infections are what caused the death of liposuction patients.

 Unhygienic equipment or surgeries allow infections to enter through the skin at the point of entry.
-These go unchecked and begin to manifest over a period of days to weeks.
+These can go unchecked and begin to manifest over a period of days to weeks.